iamkotwala/DataScience/README.md

 Logistic Regression; plotting and summary table from StatsModels.

 <b>9 Logistic Regression Binary Predictors</b><br>
-Logistic Regression Binary Predictors with StatsModels; Regression, Confusing-Matrix, Testing with test data.
+Logistic Regression Binary Predictors with StatsModels; Regression, Confusion-Matrix, Testing with test data.

 <b>10 Cluster Analysis</b><br>
 Using KMeans clustering to generate continents where each data point is a country.